ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### ibmcloud ks vlan-spanning-get
 {: #cs_vlan_spanning_get}

 View the VLAN spanning status for an IBM Cloud infrastructure (SoftLayer) account.
-VLAN spanning enables all devices on an account to communicate with each other by means of the private network, regardless of its assigned VLAN.
+VLAN spanning enables all devices on an account to communicate with each other through the private network, regardless of its assigned VLAN.
 {: shortdesc}

 ```